-Elizabeth Mooney, global accounting analyst: With the corporate tax rate declining from 35% today to 21% under the current legislation, American companies are among the biggest winners in the federal tax reform movement.
+Elizabeth Mooney, global accounting analyst: With the corporate tax rate declining from 35% today to 21%, American companies are among the biggest winners in the federal tax reform movement.
 That is especially true for domestic-oriented companies, which should be able to directly convert lower taxes into higher profits.
 In our analysis, we looked at the potential for a corporate income tax in the range of 20%.
 We determined that tax rate would, on average, translate into a 10% earnings boost for S&P 500 companies.
 So it’s clearly good news for American companies and, therefore, could support higher U.S. equity market valuations.
 Companies should also benefit from more favorable tax treatment for capital expenditures and for the repatriation of foreign earnings.

 Dane Mott, global accounting analyst: We estimate that U.S. companies operating overseas have amassed about $3.2 trillion of undistributed foreign earnings.
 However, not all of it will be coming back to the U.S. because, in some cases, it may not be advantageous for certain companies depending on how much foreign cash they have available.
 We looked at the tax implications for hundreds of companies and, in our view, about $1.5 trillion is the maximum repatriation opportunity.